 Climate change experts often talk about achieving “net-zero” but what does that actually mean?
-It means cutting our greenhouse gas emissions by 100%.
+It means cutting all our greenhouse gas emissions by 100%.
 The first step is to reduce Scotland’s emissions to as close to zero as possible.
-The second step is to find ways to take carbon dioxide out of the atmosphere.
+The second step is to find ways to take greenhouse gases out of the atmosphere.
 We are already planting more trees and restoring peatlands to allow us to do exactly that.
 In future, we may be able to rely on carbon capture and storage technology too.
-Net-zero will be achieved once our remaining emissions can be balanced against the amount of carbon we are removing from the atmosphere.
+Net-zero will be achieved once our remaining emissions can be balanced against the amount of greenhouse gases we are removing from the atmosphere.

 As part of our commitment to tackling climate change, we have introduced a new Bill to Parliament which will make Scotland’s existing climate legislation even tougher.
 Independent experts say the targets it sets are “at the very limit of feasibility” but we think we can meet them if we all work together.

 Following the passage of the Bill:

 - Scotland will have the most ambitious target for 2050, in law, based on domestic effort alone

 - Scotland will continue to be the only country with legally-binding annual targets.
 That means being held to account on progress each and every year